 Person.
 An individual, firm, limited Liability Company, corporation, association, fiduciary or governmental entity.

-Personal Care and Beauty Services.
+Personal Care and Beauty, and Spa Services.
 Establishments providing nonmedical related services, including beauty and barber shops; clothing rental; dry cleaning pick-up stores; Laundromats (self-service laundries); psychic readers; shoe repair shops; tanning salons.
 These uses may also include accessory retail sales of products related to the services provided.

 Personal Communications Services or PCS.
 Digital wireless telephone technology such as portable phones, pagers, faxes and computers.
 Such mobile technology promises to allow each consumer the same telephone number wherever he or she goes.
 Also known as Personal Communication Network (PCN).

-Personal Services.
-An establishment primarily engaged in providing services involving the care of a person or animal.

 Pesticide.
 A chemical substance used to kill a plant or animal that is a nuisance or harmful to humans.